abazlinton/es6-hw/frontend/es6_react_vue.md

 There are a some language features that were introduced with ECMAScript 2015 (ES6) that we haven't looked at that.
 These features are used to when writing React idiomatically.
 Your task is to read the MDN documentation for these features (Classes, Import and Export, and Destructuring).

-We've made a React app [](./react_es6_start) which is not using these features everywhere it could do.
-We're going to refactor it following the instructions below.
+And then you're going to refactor a React app [](./react_es6_start) following the instructions below.

 #### Getting started: